ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

     + Parse lines starting with "`//!`" into `doc`s/`section`s
 00. Print an HTML representation of each `doc` and its `section`s

+We will walk through each element in this list, and hopefully by the end we will end up with an actually useful documentation parser!
+There is a lot to do, so let's jump right into it.

 ## Read the C Source Into a Buffer
-Out `do_file` function already has the basic structure in place for reading a file.
+Our `do_file` function already has the basic structure in place for reading a file.
 All we really need to do is create a wrapper function around: